 - 1. The RM network calculation stage 1 (result: rmf file) splits loci on the basis of how far apart they are in the network. - 2.
-After saving the rmf file, stage 2 of the RM network calculation is not required (tip: for large data sets, some users kill Network after saving the rmf file). - 3.
+After saving the rmf file, stage 2 of the RM network calculation is not required (in RM / parameters / reduction threshold: uncheck "Generate list of links" see Fig 15). - 3.
 The rmf file is used for the MJ network calculation.

-Result: the MJ network is often simpler than a pure MJ network, because implausible parallelisms have been avoided in step 1 (see fig. 28 where additionally star contraction preprocessing has been used).
+Result: the RM-MJ network is often simpler than a pure MJ network, because implausible parallelisms have been avoided in step 1 (see fig. 28 where additionally star contraction preprocessing has been used).